yesunhuang/Cluster-expansion-approach-for-quantum-calculation/ImplementDetails/Chapter 1, Normalize Operator.md

 > **Solution**:
 >
 > ​	Basing on the simply algorithm described above, we simply scanning the operator from right to left.
-Every time we come across 'a', we do the composition process above and keep the result in a queue.
+Every time we come across $a$, we do the composition process above and keep the result in a queue.

 > * **Step one:**
 >
->   Starting from the right, record the current position with variable `i`. we ignore all the 'a' and when we come across the last 'a' , we put the scanned character together as an operator into the queue.
-And let the a variable `j` record the last 'a' 's position.
+>   Starting from the right, record the current position with variable `i`. we ignore all the $a$ and when we come across the last $a$ , we put the scanned character together as an operator into the queue.
+And let the a variable `j` record the last $a$ 's position.

 > * **Step two:**
 >
->   Then, if we come across 'a^dag' , we do nothing.
-However, if we come across 'a', we out all the **current** operators in the queue.
+>   Then, if we come across $a^{\dagger}$ , we do nothing.
+However, if we come across $a$, we out all the **current** operators in the queue.
 And for every operator, we do the decomposition process described above and add the new operator to the queue if it is not in the queue.
-(Notice that `i-j-1` tells us the additional 'a^dag' came across since last decomposition.)
+(Notice that `i-j-1` tells us the additional $a^{\dagger}$ came across since last decomposition.)
 Besides, update the coefficient.
 Reset the value of `j` to `i`.

 > * **Final step:**
 >